GarySimons/Gary_Simons/README.md

 #### Delete button
 * When I added the **delete** button to the admin page, it originally simply deleted any skill when clicked.
-* It was felt that this was a very dangerous thing to do, as there was no going back once it was clicked.
+* I felt that this was a very dangerous thing to do, as there was no going back once it was clicked.
 * My solution was to wire up a modal that pops up when the **delete button** is clicked saying **'are you sure you want to delete this skill? once you press this button it's gone for good!'** There are then two buttons. **'yes. i'm sure'** which is actually the **'real'** delete button that is wired up to remove the data.
 The other button **'no. keep it'** takes the user safely back to the **admin** page.
 * This solution means that the data is better protected from being deleted by accident, so makes it **more secure.**